Tocantins: Infrastructure

+The main federal highways in Tocantins are BR-153 and BR-226, which together form the road axis of the Belém-Brasília Highway.
+The others are BR-010, BR-235, and BR-242.
+These last highways still have many sections that are unpaved or even incomplete.
+In Tocantins, the Belém-Brasília Highway (BR-153 and BR-226) was the first highway to be built and paved in the state, having been built during the late 1950s.

+Tocantins has three airports served by regular flights: Palmas Airport, Araguaína Airport and Gurupi Airport.
+All other airports in the state are served only by air taxi companies.

+The North–South Railway (or EF-151) is in the construction process, being operated regularly from Aguiarnópolis to Porto Nacional by VLI while the West–East Integration Railway (or EF-334) is still in the planning phase on the stretch that will pass through the state.
+The railway already connects Açailândia to Anápolis, but the section south of Porto Nacional is not operated regularly as there are no yards for loading/unloading wagons.
+Valec is still studying the concession model for the railway.

+The state's main waterways are the Tocantins River and Araguaia River waterways.

 Flag

 The message of the flag is the phrase "where the sun rises for all".
 In the middle of the flag is the golden yellow sun, with its rays symbolically targeting to the future of the state.
 The sun is placed on a white band, where the white color represents peace.
 The blue in the upper left and the yellow in the bottom right represent the waters and the soil of the state.
 The colors date back to a flag used by the Autonomous Government of Palmas in the 19th century.

 The flag was adopted with the state flag law (law no 094/89) of November 17, 1989.

 Cities

 Tocantins contains 139 municipalities.
 For statistical purposes, the Brazilian Institute of Geography and Statistics (IBGE) divides the state into two mesoregions containing eight micro-regions.
 These statistical divisions were revised in 2017.